MargaridaBiscaia/MasterDissertation/README.md

 **Keywords:** Neural Networks, Option pricing models, Model's calibration, Population-based optimization methods.

-**Method:**
+## **Method:**

-We adopt the two-step NN-approach proposed by \cite{Horvath} and \cite{ Horvath2}, applying it for the calibration of the Heston model.
+We adopt the two-step NN-approach, applying it for the calibration of the Heston model.
 The proposed NN-based framework consists on first learning a model and then calibrate it to the data.
-In the first step, named forward pass, a neural network is trained with synthetic data to approximate the pricing function of a model.
+In the first step, a neural network is trained with synthetic data to approximate the pricing function of a model.
-In the second step, named backward pass, the trained network is used in the calibration process instead of the traditional numerical option pricing methods.
+In the second step, the trained network is used in the calibration process instead of the traditional numerical option pricing methods.

+**Step**